osxmidi/LinVst/README.md

 ```

 -----

-To enable window resizing, use the Makefiles in the Resize folder (just copy them to the main LinVst folder).
-If window resizing is not enabled then after a resize the UI needs to be closed and then reopened for the new window size to take effect.

 If a LinVst version error pops up then LinVst probably needs to be reinstalled to /usr/bin and the older (renamed) linvst.so files in the vst dll folder need to be overwritten (using linvstconvert or linvstconvertree).